KCErb/lucky-hasura-docker/README.md

     So you'll see a lot of that in these scripts.

 2. Hasura is an awesome tool that supports a lot of use cases!
 In ours, we want Lucky to manage our migrations so we need to turn off "migrations mode" this can be done with a simple API call ... once Hasura is ready to respond.
-This can take some time since Hasura won't start itself until it knows postgres is ready (it has it's own wait-for-postgres loop running under the hood too).
+This can take some time since Hasura won't start itself until it knows postgres is ready (it has its own `wait-for-postgres` loop running under the hood too).

-Once the services are up, and the database is ready, and Hasura is in the right mode, we should get a simple message: `✔ All done.`.
+Enough talking!
+Let's go ahead and give this a whirl.
+Run `script/up` now and if all went according to plan you'll see `✔ All done.`.

 ### script/down